ossamamehmood/Hacktoberfest/readme.md

-# Hacktoberfest 2022 OPEN FIRST Pull Request --- its a very good project and get a free tshirt.
+# Hacktoberfest 2022 OPEN FIRST Pull Request --- its a very good project and get a free T-shirt.
 ![Hacktoberfest 2021](static/logo.png)

 ## Contributors of Hacktoberfest 2022